a11y-reviews/a11y.reviews/index.md

 Tools used for polls, surveys, or questionnaires.

+### Survey Monkey

+Took a [Smashing Magazine survey](https://www.surveymonkey.co.uk/r/survey-smashing-team) using JAWS with Internet Explorer 11.
+No insight into how the form was set up and/or if special care was taken.

+#### Suggestion

+A SurveyMonkey form can be accessible to a JAWS / Internet Explorer 11 user.

 ### Typeform

 Typeform generally does not work with screen readers across platforms.
 Field labels are not exposed correctly, question navigation is problematic, and answers are not consistently exposed.
 Color contrast is below WCAG minimums.